gordonnguyen/connect-linkedin-chrome-extension/README.md

 ### Installing

-* Fork the project.
+* Fork/Download the project.
-* Go to Chrome -> Manage Extension -> Allow Developer mode.
+* Go to Menu -> Manage Extension -> Allow Developer mode.
 * From the manage extension page -> Load unpacked -> Open the extension folder.

 ### Executing program

 * Make sure you are logged in on LinkedIn.
-* Choose a text file containing LinkedIn profile links (Ex: `https://www.linkedin.com/in/aadarshsrivatsav/`).
+* Choose a text file containing LinkedIn profile links separated by line (Ex: `https://www.linkedin.com/in/aadarshsrivatsav/`).
 * Click Start to run the program, page(s) will close automatically after the profile is added.